What is a Plasmid?

-- Easy to work with - Plasmids are a convenient size (generally 1,000-20,000 base pairs).
+Easy to work with - Plasmids are a convenient size (generally 1,000-20,000 basepairs) for physical isolation (purification) and manipulation.
 With current cloning technology, it is easy to create and modify plasmids containing the genetic element that you are interested in.

-- Stable - Plasmids are stable long-term either as purified DNA or within bacteria (as glycerol stocks).
+Stable - Plasmids are stable long-term either as purified DNA or within bacterial cells that have been preserved as glycerol stocks.

-- Functional in many species and can useful for a diverse set of applications - Plasmids can drive gene expression in a wide variety of organisms, including plants, worms, mice and even cultured human cells.
-Although plasmids are commonly used to understand gene function, they can also be used to investigate promoters, small RNAs, or other genetic elements.
+Functional in many species and can useful for a diverse set of applications - Plasmids can drive gene expression in a wide variety of organisms, including plants, worms, mice, and even cultured human cells.
+Although plasmids were originally used to understand gene function, they are now used for a variety of studies used to investigate promoters, small RNAs, or other genetic elements.

 Plasmids used by scientists today come in many sizes and vary broadly in their functionality.
-In their simplest form, plasmids require a bacterial origin of replication, an antibiotic resistance gene, and at least one unique restriction enzyme recognition site.
+In their simplest form, plasmids require a bacterial origin of replication (ORI), an antibiotic-resistance gene, and at least one unique restriction enzyme recognition site.
 These elements allow for the propagation of the plasmid within bacteria, while allowing for selection against any bacteria not carrying the plasmid.
 Additionally, the restriction enzyme site(s) allow for the cloning of a fragment of DNA to be studied into the plasmid.

 Below are some common plasmid elements: